 How It Enters

-- Gaps and cracks in walls or doors.
+- Gaps and cracks in walls, doors, and around window frames

 Shared Wall Noise